Landscapes For Our Future

 Today, sectors such as agriculture and forestry are a leading driver of greenhouse gas emissions and degradation around the world.
 To accommodate the needs of growing populations, these sectors are facing increasing competition for land and resources.
 The Landscapes For Our Future programme aims to provide innovative solutions to such challenges by supporting 22 Integrated Landscape Management (ILM) projects across 19 countries and 3 sub-regions throughout the Global South.

-The Landscapes For Our Future programme will until 2025 help design and implement sustainability solutions to context-specific land-use challenges in each of the supported countries, focusing specifically on three thematic areas: (1) food and nutrition security, job creation and resilient and sustainable agriculture; (2) climate change mitigation and adaptation; and (3) biodiversity, land and forest ecosystems conservation, restoration and sustainable use.
+The Landscapes For Our Future programme helps design and implement sustainability solutions to context-specific land-use challenges in each of the supported countries, focusing specifically on three thematic areas:

 Learn more